mjfrigaard/sharing-your-work/manuscript/chapter1.md

 *[RStudio](https://www.rstudio.com/products/RStudio/) is an integrated development environment (IDE) for using R.*

-RStudio is a free and open-source [integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) for R. IDE's are an interesting topic to explore on your own, and you'll see there are many options, both paid and unpaid.
+RStudio is a free and open-source [integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) for R. You should explore different IDE's on your own--you'll see there are many options, both paid and unpaid.
 These applications typically come with a code editor (with syntax highlighting), a graphical/drag-and-drop tools, and some debugging display.

 Other examples of IDEs are [DataGrip](https://www.jetbrains.com/datagrip/) for relational data, [Spyder IDE](https://www.spyder-ide.org/) for Python, or  [Stata](https://www.stata.com/why-use-stata/). *These are not free*.

-## Installing R and RStudio
+## Getting set up with R/RStudio

 1. Download and install R from [CRAN](https://cran.r-project.org/)
-2. Download and install [RStudio](https://www.rstudio.com/products/rstudio/download/), the integrated development environment (IDE) for R.
+2. Download and install [RStudio](https://www.rstudio.com/products/rstudio/download/), the integrated development environment (IDE) for R
+3. An alternative to downloading and installing RStudio is using [RStudio.Cloud](https://rstudio.cloud/) which operates entirely in your browser.
+You'll need to sign up for RStudio.cloud for free using your Google account or email address, but we recommend using a Github account.
+You can create a Github account [here](https://github.com/join)

-In the next section, we will cover using the command line, version control, and syncing RStudio with Github.
+In the next section, we'll cover using the command line, version control, and syncing RStudio with Github.

 ***

 #### Notes

 - The scientific journal industry is not looking out for your best interests.
-They have a [clearly unethical business model](https://www.theguardian.com/commentisfree/2011/aug/29/academic-publishers-murdoch-socialist), even [big universities can't afford their prices](https://www.theguardian.com/science/2012/apr/24/harvard-university-journal-publishers-prices) (which means less people reading your work), and they won't [compensate](https://whyevolutionistrue.wordpress.com/2011/09/01/the-racket-of-academic-publishing/) you for your efforts.
+They have a [clearly unethical business model](https://www.theguardian.com/commentisfree/2011/aug/29/academic-publishers-murdoch-socialist), even [prominent universities can't afford their prices](https://www.theguardian.com/science/2012/apr/24/harvard-university-journal-publishers-prices) (which means fewer people reading your work), and they won't [compensate](https://whyevolutionistrue.wordpress.com/2011/09/01/the-racket-of-academic-publishing/) you for your efforts.

 - The metrics previously used to measure success in academic publishing are [unreliable and susceptible to being gamed](https://academic.oup.com/gigascience/article/8/6/giz053/5506490).
 You don't want to have these be your sole measure of productivity.